-If, however, your bid is close enough to what at least one hotel might be willing to accept, Priceline may allow you to immediately re-bid at a slightly higher price.
+If, however, your bid is close enough to what at least one hotel might be willing to accept, you may be allowed to immediately re-bid at a slightly higher price.
 Unlike in the previous scenario, though, you will not have to change your booking parameters.

 Though Priceline may give you a guideline on the average price of a hotel of the star rating that you choose in the areas that you select, you may want to shop around yourself.
-Try searching for hotels on Priceline (or other travel booking websites, such as Orbitz.com or Hotels.com) using your booking criteria as if you were going to book them normally.
+Try searching for hotels using your booking criteria as if you were going to book them normally.
 This will allow you to see the actual rates that hotels for the area(s) in which you wish to stay are charging, so you can make a better estimate of a bid that might get through.

 Taking the previous hint even further, you may want to use an alternative mapping service – such as Google Maps – to get a detailed look at the areas where you want to stay.
 Find hotels on the map in that area and view information about them; it might take some of the mystery out of what hotel you’ll be booked at if your bid goes through.

 Unless you’re trying to go for the absolute lowest price possible, try to go for a reasonable price on your first bid.
 If your price is too low, you will have to change one of your booking parameters if you want to immediately re-bid; the alternative it to start over.
 On the other hand, if your price is a little low but still in the acceptable ballpark, Priceline may simply allow you to re-bid with the same booking parameters, but with a slightly higher price.